Only working smoke alarms save lives – test yours weekly #testittuesday

 - Fit a smoke alarm on every floor of your home

-- Position on the ceiling – the hall or landing are good locations
+- Position smoke alarms on the ceiling – the hall or landing are good locations

-- Regularly check alarms, make it part of your household routine:
+- Regularly check smoke alarms, make it part of your household routine:

 Test it – by pressing the button once a week – it should make a loud bleeping noise

-Change it – the batteries once a year if your alarms have removable batteries
+Change it – the batteries once a year if your smoke alarms have removable batteries

-Clean it – dust the alarms casing regularly to stop dust/dirt blocking the sensors
+Clean it – dust the smoke alarm casing regularly to stop dust/dirt blocking the sensors

-- Never remove the batteries unless they are being replaced
+- Never remove the smoke alarm batteries unless they are being replaced

 - Make sure everyone in your home knows how to escape in the event of a fire